daattali/beautiful-jekyll/_posts/2024-01-21-cantera-equilibrium-combustion.md

 Understanding equilibrium gas composition is crucial in various fields, including chemistry, chemical engineering, and environmental science.
 It helps predict the distribution of different molecules in a gas phase under specific conditions, allowing scientists and engineers to optimize processes and design systems with greater efficiency.

+## Stoichimetric Ratio

+Stoichiometric refers to the precise balance of reactants in a chemical reaction according to the mole ratios indicated by the balanced chemical equation.
+In a stoichiometrically balanced reaction, the number of moles of each reactant and product is in the exact proportion specified by the coefficients in the balanced equation.

 ## Equivalence Ratio

 The equivalence ratio is a parameter used in combustion engineering to describe the ratio of the actual fuel-to-oxidizer mixture to the stoichiometric fuel-to-oxidizer ratio required for complete combustion.
 It is a key factor in determining the efficiency and characteristics of combustion processes.
 The equivalence ratio influences whether a mixture is fuel-rich, stoichiometric, or fuel-lean.